yue/yue/README.md

 The source code of Yue project is also available under an alternative license if you subscribe to the [paid plans][paid-plans].
-Unlike MS-RL, the alternative license does not require you to open source the modifications to this software if you only publish your software in binary form.
+Unlike MS-RL, the alternative license does not require you to open source your software when you use a modified version of this software.

 [ms-rl]: https://github.com/yue/yue/blob/master/LICENSE
 [paid-plans]: https://github.com/yue/yue/tree/master/docs/paid_plans